When to use a probate solicitor or specialist

 The table below is an example of how much you could end up paying for their service.
 This total doesn’t include court or application fees, so the final bill is probably higher.

 Some probate specialists charge both an hourly rate and a percentage fee.
 But this doesn’t always mean they’re more expensive.

 There are also a few probate specialist companies who charge a fixed fee for their services.
 They base it on an estimate of the volume of work involved.
 These companies claim to be cheaper than a traditional solicitor or accountant.

 Most banks also offer probate and estate administration services.
 However, these services are often more expensive than using a solicitor or a specialist company.

-Finding a probate specialist
+Finding a probate solicitor or specialist

 If you decide to use a probate specialist, it’s can be easier to use the solicitor that drew up the will or stored it.

 But you don’t have to use them - you’re well within your rights to shop around for another solicitor or specialist accountant.

 Directories of probate specialists